 One such tool is the Open Badge, which as its name suggests, is a form of digital credential that is “open” to all.
 Created in the early 2010s, Open Badges add to the range of existing digital training tools.

-But what exactly is a digital Open Badge?
+But what exactly is an Open Badge?
 What are its characteristics?
 And benefits?
 Let’s find out how to make the most of digital Open Badges.

 What is a digital Open Badge?